kadirgovdeli/SlashNShoot/README.md

 # SlashNShoot
-A simble 3D First Person Game made with Godot 4.2 where you use melee or ranged weapons to defeat your anemies and clear each level without dying.
+A simble 3D First Person Game made with Godot 4.2 where you use melee or ranged weapons to defeat your enemies and clear each level without dying.
 Made for 7dfps2023

 ## Controls